 });

-If you're processing invoices, contracts, medical records, or any kind of unstructured document in a .NET application and want to talk through the architecture, reach out.
-This is one of the patterns I've implemented recently and can help you avoid the common pitfalls.
+If you're processing invoices, contracts, medical records, or any unstructured documents in a .NET application and want to talk through the architecture or migration path from an existing OCR setup, reach out.
+This is something I've implemented across a few different projects now and the pitfalls are pretty predictable once you've seen them.